Kento-Okuyama/Regime_Switching/README.md

 2. some of the det(jF) elements cannot be computed -- why?

-Solved by changing the parameter initializations for **B** and **Lmd**
+Solved by changing the parameter initializations for **B** and **Lmd** as that keeps the numerical overflow of jF

 3. to do

-how to aggreate the likelihood function where possibly FIML can help adding Adam?
+- how to aggreate the likelihood function where possibly FIML can help
+- taking gradients
+- adding Adam?